gagofure/PythonDLProject/README.md

-# Python Data Loader.
+# Python Data Structure (Dictionary and List)

-##Data manipulate in with Dictioanry and List
+## Introduction

-This Python script provides functions to load data from a file into either a dictionary or a list, and then output the data along with total, mean, and median calculations.
+This Python script takes in a file containing data in a specific format(Data.txt) and provides functions to load data from a file into either a dictionary or a list, and then output the data in a formatted way along with total, mean, and median calculations for a specific column in the data(it has be a number column).

 ## Usage